 So, what is a content pillar?
 A content pillar is a vague topic that you want to go over with your audience to express your expertise.
 You might have anywhere from 5 to 10 content pillars for your brand, but they should all be interrelated to the services and products that you offer.
-I personally recommend creating two content pillars for the different types of products or services that you do have And then within those content pillars you have what we call cluster topics.
+I personally recommend creating two content pillars for the different types of products or services that you do have then within those content pillars you have what we call cluster topics.

-Cluster topics are the bite sized types of content that you're going to create to help build a well rounded understanding of your pillar content.
+Cluster topics are the bite-sized types of content that you're going to create to help build a well-rounded understanding of your pillar content.
 So the content pillar may have its own landing page that links back to all of your cluster topics.
 Cluster topics will be things like your Twitter spaces, going live on Instagram, doing Instagram Story series, Instagram carousel posts, Twitter threads, blog posts, YouTube videos, YouTube series, videos, Episode, a type podcasts, things of that nature.

-Those bite sized pieces of content that go more in depth and explain the vague topic for the services that you offer or the product that you're trying to sell is what a content cluster topic is.
+Those bite-sized pieces of content that go more in-depth and explain the vague topic for the services that you offer or the product that you're trying to sell is what a content cluster topic is.
 An example that you can actually see right now, we'll be our Seven Days of Marketing campaign that we did as a play of the 21 days a Christmas theme.

 When you click on this on our website, a landing page is going to open and it's going to have seven different things listed that we did every single day for the second week of December.
-And in the process, you will see blog posts, expert interviews, podcast episodes, freebie downloads, a company newsletter and a few other things as well.
+And in the process, you will see blog posts, expert interviews, podcast episodes, freebie downloads, a company newsletter, and a few other things as well.
 In this process, I also gained over 300+ new email subscribers, sold products and I also created a full strategy going on for what I'm going to do with this email list in January.

 These types of landing pages can stay on your site forever, or you can take them down and reuse them when the seasons come back around again.
 I personally am going to leave them up and allow them to get the proper SEO and search traffic.
-And hopefully, it'll start generating and ranking in Google with next year when Christmas comes around again.
+And hopefully, it'll start generating and ranking in Google next year when Christmas comes around again.

 Now, this is something that you can do in every single industry.
-Yours does not have to be as in depth as my seven days of marketing, you can keep it very simple, as simple as your audience wants it to be.
-Just make sure its something that's not overwhelming and time consuming for you.
+Yours does not have to be as in-depth as my seven days of marketing, you can keep it very simple, as simple as your audience wants it to be.
+Just make sure it's something that's not overwhelming and time consuming for you.
 Since I am a full time content creator, I have significantly more time to actually create content.
 And since I don't typically make my own products, I don't necessarily have to focus on shipping out things that need to be made.

-Which means that I can put a lot more time into than many business owners, so try to avoid committing to do things that are going to leave you overwhelming once you start making sales for them.
-To start, think about how much time you have to commit every week to making content before you actually decide what those types of cluster topics are going to look like.
-Also keep in mind that all of your content does not need to be the same, you want to mix it up.
+Which means that I can put a lot more time into it than many business owners, so try to avoid committing to do things that are going to leave you overwhelming once you start making sales for them.
+To start, think about how much time you have to commit every week to make content before you actually decide what those types of cluster topics are going to look like.
+Also, keep in mind that all of your content does not need to be the same, you want to mix it up.
 You also want to give people a good type of variety so that you can understand what type of content is going to convert the best for your audience.

 So even if you're not into video content, maybe you can start a podcast.
 If you don't like writing them, maybe you do a Twitter thread.
-If you don't like taking pictures of yourself, maybe you can use Canva to create some interactive graphics or suggests or short videos, whatever it is, you just need to make sure that you have multimedia type of content that's well rounded.
+If you don't like taking pictures of yourself, maybe you can use Canva to create some interactive graphics or suggestions or short videos, whatever it is, you just need to make sure that you have the multimedia type of content that's well rounded.

 Without doing this, it remains one of the leading reasons why you feel like your content doesn't really flow together, or why you feel like your audience isn't really engaged, your content has to evolve with your audience's needs.
 If you're only ever sharing things that are just directly trying to book your services, or just directly trying to sell your products, you're not really building trust with your audience.
 You're not really building rapport with them.
 You're really just a sales man.
 And honestly, nobody on social media wants to be sold to 24/7 Nobody on the internet wants to be sold to 24/7 You have to find that balance between selling and creating content that indirectly sells for you.